Marcell Ozuna Preview, Player Props: Braves vs. Giants

-On Saturday, Marcell Ozuna (.579 slugging percentage in past 10 games, including one home run) and the Atlanta Braves face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 7:20 PM ET.
+On Sunday, Marcell Ozuna (.476 on-base percentage in past 10 games, 148 points above season-long percentage) and the Atlanta Braves play the San Francisco Giants, whose starting pitcher will be Jakob Junis.
+First pitch is at 1:35 PM ET.

 Marcell Ozuna Game Info & Props vs. the Giants